Replacement Beef Heifer Development Contest

 Contestants will be judged on all managerial aspects of their heifer development project.
 Youth can take advantage of FSA farm loans totaling $5,000.
 Participants will be encouraged to take advantage of Extension agents, advisors and experienced producers in selecting quality heifers and discussing production cost.

-All participants must submit a set of records prior to evaluation of the heifers no later than August 1, 2017.
+All participants must submit a record book prior to evaluation of the heifers that must be postmarked to me no later than July 26, 2021.
 Records could be kept in a spreadsheet, notebook or other system that is decided upon by the exhibitor(s).
 Specific records that should be kept throughout the year and submitted can be found in the Records section below.
 Entrants will be notified by letter where the record books should be sent closer to the deadline.

 All three (3) heifers entered in the contest should be taken to the contest site for final judging.
 No heifer may be substituted during the contest.
-In addition, no heifer should be removed from the contest without prior approval from Roy Higdon (firstname.lastname@example.org) or Dean Jousan (Dean.Jousan@msstate.edu).
+In addition, before a heifer is removed from the contest for a management reason, please notify Roy Higdon (email@example.com), Dean Jousan (Dean.Jousan@msstate.edu) or Cobie Rutherford (firstname.lastname@example.org) beforehand.

 The 4-H & FFA Heifer Development Contest will be made up of 3 components: a visual appraisal of the heifers, a record keeping system and an interview process.

 - Visual Evaluation: A committee of judges will evaluate each group of three (3) heifers managed by the contestant.
-Criteria that will be evaluated include weight, frame score, growth, body condition score, health, structural/skeletal soundness and reproductive ultrasound evaluation.
-In addition, each entrant will be judged on their salesmanship skills and overall knowledge of phenotypic characteristics of their heifers.
+Criteria that will be evaluated include weight, frame score, growth, body condition score, health, structural/skeletal soundness, and pregnancy status.
+Exhibitors should provide a letter from their veterinarian that summarizes the pregnancy status of each their heifer (whether each heifer is bred and for how many days) or submit a copy of the pregnancy status results if a pregnancy determination kit was used.
+In addition, each entrant will be judged on their overall knowledge of phenotypic characteristics of their heifers.
 This component of the contest will be worth 20%.

 - Interview: A committee of judges will interview the exhibitor on their individual production practices.
-The exhibitor will give a 10-15 minute presentation (can use PowerPoint or other visuals) to summarize his/her heifer development project.
+The exhibitor will give a presentation (PowerPoint is recommended) to summarize his/her heifer development project.
 This presentation can include anything relevant to the contestant’s project (goals for project and if they were accomplished, pictures to illustrate the project, etc).
-Each exhibitor will then answer questions from the committee in regard to their project, such as the process used to select the heifers, record keeping system used, nutrition program, bull used for breeding purposes, health records and any production practices utilized by the exhibitor during this contest.
+Each exhibitor will then answer questions from the committee regarding their project, such as the process used to select the heifers, record keeping system used, nutrition program, bull used for breeding purposes, health records and any production practices utilized by the exhibitor during this contest.
 This component of the contest will be worth 50%.

 The criteria that will make up each category will be determined by a committee of individuals including, but not limited to, area livestock agents, cattle producers, and extension specialists and cattle association members.
 All ties would be broken using the interview score followed by the record book.
 The committee of judges for the contest would include the same type of individuals mentioned in this paragraph within Mississippi or in nearby states.

-Awards will be announced when the final results are presented.
+Awards will be announced when the results are presented at the MS State Fair before the start of beef showmanship.
 The past overall winning individual/team cannot compete in future 4-H/FFA Replacement Beef Heifer Development Contests.
 However, if a team of siblings competes, they can declare one (1) person on that team to receive the awards associated with their final placing.
 This designation must be made by final record submission or at check-in of the heifers at the contest site.
 To fund this project, sponsorship is sought from industry, county cattlemen’s associations, breed associations, and individuals recognizing the value and importance of this contest.
-Your tax-deductible donation can be made to the Cattlemen’s Foundation and earmarked for the Heifer Development Project.
+Your tax-deductible donation can be made to the Mississippi Cattlemen’s Foundation and earmarked for the Heifer Development Project.

-Disclaimer: Awards and prizes given each year are subject to change without prior notice and are established on a yearly basis based on sponsorships.
+Disclaimer: Awards and prizes awarded each year are subject to change without prior notice and are established on a yearly basis based on sponsorships.

 Importance of Project